Pascal Gourville

 Pascal Dominique Gourville (born 12 January 1975) is a retired professional footballer who played as a defender.
 Born in France, Gourville represented the Mauritania national team internationally.

 International career

 Gourville was born in France and is of Réunionnais descent.
-In 2003, he agreed to become a naturalized citizen of Mauritania, following an invitation by fellow Frenchman Noel Tosi, who was then the Mauritania national team and wanted him in the squad.
+In 2003, he agreed to become a naturalized citizen of Mauritania, following an invitation by fellow Frenchman Noel Tosi, who was then the coach of the Mauritania national team and wanted him in the squad.
 He made his debut for them in a 3–0 2006 FIFA World Cup qualification loss to Zimbabwe on 12 October 2003.